Audrey Sutherland: Death

 Sutherland continued to live in her sea-front home near Haleiwa, where she had lived since 1954, through her early 90s.
 She died shortly after her 94th birthday due to dementia-related symptoms.

 Publications

 Sutherland's first book, Paddling My Own Canoe, was published in 1978 by the University of Hawaii Press.
 It describes several of Sutherland's solo adventure experiences, including swimming, paddling, and hiking and camping on the north shore of Molokai.
-The title of the book was inspired by Louisa May Alcott's personal journal, in which she wrote: "I’d rather be a free spinster and paddle my own canoe."
+The title of the book was inspired by Louisa May Alcott's journal, in which she wrote: "I’d rather be a free spinster and paddle my own canoe."

-Her second book, Paddling Hawaii, was published in 1988 and is an instructional text of how to island paddle and forage food.
+Her second book, Paddling Hawaii, was published in 1988 and is an instructional text on how to island paddle and forage food.
 Sutherland's third and final book, Paddling North, was published by Patagonia Books in 2012 and describes her paddling trips to islands in Southeast Alaska, including encounters with wildlife such as whales, wolves, and bears.
 It is based on her personal journals from adventures in Alaska, most of which were made alone.